XRPLF/rippled/src/beast/beast/nudb/README.md

 is the target fraction of bucket occupancy.

-None of the information in the key file header or the data file header may be changed after the database is created.
+None of the information in the key file header or the data file header may be changed after the database is created, including the Appnum.

 #### Bucket Record (fixed-length)